 - Annual fees on business rewards credit cards may be higher than those on comparable personal codes.
 Factor this cost into your decision.

 - Minimum business revenue amounts that may apply (or personal income for sole traders).
-If you’re a smaller business that doesn’t turnover as much money each year (say, less than $75,000 p.a.), then you might not be eligible to apply for higher-tier business credit cards with greater rewards.
+If you’re a smaller business that doesn’t turn over as much money each year (say, less than $75,000 p.a.), then you might not be eligible to apply for higher-tier business credit cards with greater rewards.

 - ABN requirements and whether you need to be registered for GST.
 Business credit card holders require a valid ABN to apply, as a minimum.
-Some cards may need your business to also be registered for GST purposes.
+Some cards may also need your business to be registered for GST purposes.

-- Credit card surcharge fees may be charged by your various suppliers compared to using a bank transfer.
+- Credit card surcharge fees may be applied by your various suppliers when using a credit card compared to a bank transfer.

 How do I apply for a business credit card?